-The operation defines the operation of the Auxiliary contacts.
+Setting DIP Switch #14 The operation defines the operation of the Auxiliary contacts.
 Normal mode means that the contact will change state immediately when a start/run command is given.
-Up-to-Speed mode means that the contact will change state only when the controller is in bypass.
+Up-to-Speed Normal OFF mode means that the contact will change state only when the Up-to-Speed ON controller is in bypass.
 Aux#2 when added will operate opposite of this programming.